Jesse Ketchum: Jesse Ketchum Public School, Toronto

 Jesse Ketchum School was founded in the Town of York in 1832 in the Yorkville area, two years prior to the founding of the City of Toronto in 1834.
-The current Jesse Ketchum Junior and Senior Public School building at 161 Davenport Rd dates to 1914.
+The current Jesse Ketchum Junior and Senior Public School building at 61 Davenport Rd dates to 1914.
 A nearby park, Jesse Ketchum Park, is also named for him as both it and the school were made possible by donations by Ketchum.
-Famous former students include the Conacher family of sporting fame, Canadian sculptor Emanuel Hahn, actors Keanu Reeves (The Matrix) and Zack Ward (A Christmas Story), Academy Award winning director Domee Shi, noted citizen scientist R. Vishnu Bose.
+Famous former students include the Conacher family of sporting fame, Canadian sculptor Emanuel Hahn, actor Keanu Reeves (The Matrix), actor Zack Ward (A Christmas Story), and Academy Award winning director Domee Shi.

 Temperance Hall

-Ketchum donated land to be used to build a Temperance Hall at 21 Temperance Street in 1846-1848.} Used as temporary home to Toronto Normal School 1847 to 1852.
-Sold 1969 and used by Stone Church until 1986.
+Ketchum donated land to be used to build a Temperance Hall at 21 Temperance Street in 1846–1848.} It was the temporary home of the Toronto Normal School from 1847 to 1852.
+It was sold in 1969 and used by Stone Church until 1986.